pratikSethi/greeting-service/README.md

 8. See how we can integrate this with **Grafana and Prometheus**
 9. Run multiple instances of the app through Docker compose or Kubernetes
 10. Add a Open API v3 compliant spec file (yaml) for the APIs with examples
+11. Remove unnecessary controller from the Swagger UI